AmeerArsala/Ethereal-Tempest/README.md

 # Ethereal-Tempest

-Ethereal Tempest, an SRPG for PC at the moment
+Ethereal Tempest, an SRPG for PC at the moment, but also planning to release on mobile platforms.